 As far as the rest of the “church service” goes, it appears they had actual conversations and dialogue rather than just a monologue by one preacher.
 That’s not to say the occasional lesson or presentation isn’t helpful sometimes, but it isn’t the point of the gathering, and can easily be done without.

 Just remember that church buildings and the current structure of the Institutional Church’s weekend “services” didn’t exist until some time later.
 To be fair, though, it’s not the buildings themselves that are the real problem; it’s the “organization” and lack of real, spontaneous, Spirit-led fellowship.
 Yes, you will almost certainly hear the word “fellowship” in most traditional church meetings, but you also almost as certainly won’t experience much (if any) there, despite how much so many pastors seem to love the word (it’s hard to fellowship with the back of someone’s head while sitting in pews listening to a sermon).
 But you can technically meet in a home and still be an Institutional Church, or rent a room in a building other than a home and be a relational, Open Church (as church gatherings that follow the pattern of the first assemblies are sometimes called).
 As nice as a home gathering is, it’s really the openness and fellowship that are the important factors.
 That said, if a local assembly owns a whole building that they meet in — even if they just call it a chapel or a hall — you should probably stay far away.
-Perhaps there’s a slim possibility of the rare exception existing, but in my experience, owning a building for worship and sermons seems to be a good litmus test for a local church, demonstrating that they likely know extremely little about biblical theology and what Scripture actually says.
+Perhaps there’s a slim possibility of the rare exception existing, but in my experience, owning a building for worship and sermons seems to be a good litmus test for a local assembly, demonstrating that they likely know extremely little about biblical theology and what Scripture actually says.
 In fact, you’d be much better off spiritually (and even physically) in a strip club than in a so-called “house of God” (as many mistakenly call these buildings).
 At least in a strip club nobody is deceiving you about what Scripture teaches when they try to take a percentage of your money.